 What I love about this recipe

-- Cheap -if you are quick and observant, and if you are a mom on a budget, you’ll know the “DISCOUNT” days in your grocery store, so I buy my ground meat during those time.
+- Cheap -if you are quick and observant, and if you are a mom on a budget, you’ll know the “DISCOUNT” days in your grocery store, so I buy my ground meat during those times.
 This ground meat was on sale for less than a dollar.

-- Basil- since I have basil plant at home, I am just so proud that the leaves don’t go to waste.
+- Basil- since I have a basil plant at home, I am just so proud that the leaves don’t go to waste.

 HOW TO MAKE GROUND BEEF TOMATO WITH BELL PEPPER

-- Sauce : This recipe is very forgiving.
+- Sauce: This recipe is very forgiving.
 You can add the sauce while you are cooking it, or you can make and season the sauce ahead.
 You can even make a huge batch for future use.
-Using a small bowl, add in the soy sauce, fish sauce and soy sauce and mix.
+Using a small bowl, add in the soy sauce, fish sauce, and soy sauce and mix.
 Add according to your liking.

-- Cook the meal: In a small pan heat oil and add in onion garlic, green onions and bell pepper.
+- Cook the meal: In a small pan heat oil and add in onion garlic, green onions, and bell pepper.
 Saute’ until wilted.

 - Cook the ground beef: Add the ground beef and cook until it changes its color.